 Book-to-Bill Ratio Definition

-Book to Bill ratio denotes the value of new orders received by an enterprise of its goods and services during a period against the billing done of goods and services provided by it, in the same time period.
+The book-to-bill ratio denotes the value of new orders received by an enterprise of its goods and services against the billing in the same period.

 Book-to-Bill Ratio Formula

-Book-to-Bill ratio, also known as BB ratio, is calculated as follows:
+The book-to-bill ratio, also known as the BB ratio, is calculated as follows: –

-Thus, in order to calculate the Book-to-Bill ratio, the value of new orders received is divided by the value of billing done for completed orders during the same period.
+Thus, to calculate the book-to-bill ratio, the value of new orders received is divided by the value of billing done for completed orders during the same period.

-The BB ratio indicates the measure of demand and supply for an enterprise or industry.
+The book-to-bill ratio indicates the demand and supply for an enterprise or industry.
 A ratio greater than one indicates that the company is receiving new orders and thus increased demand.
-On the other hand, a ratio less than one indicates that the demand for the company’s products and services is on a decline.
+On the other hand, less than one indicates that the demand for the company’s products and services is declining.

-In other words, a ratio greater than one indicates that the demand for products is greater than the supply and the management can consider increasing its production speed.
-On the other hand, when the ratio is less than one it indicates that supply is more than the demand and the management may consider to lower down the production.
+In other words, a ratio greater than one indicates that the demand for products exceeds the supply, and the management can consider increasing its production speed.
+On the other hand, when the ratio is less than one, it indicates that the supply is more than the demand, and the management may consider lowering the production.

 Examples of Book-to-Bill Ratio Calculation

-Let us have a look at a few examples to gain a better understanding of the ratio.
+Let us look at a few examples to understand the ratio better.

-A manufacturing company has received an order of 10,000 units during a month, out of which the company shipped and billed 8,000 units during that month
+A manufacturing company received an order of 10,000 units during a month, out of which the company shipped and billed 8,000 units.

 - = 1.25

-This shows, that the company has an increased demand for its products as against its earlier orders which is a good thing for the company.
+It shows that the company has an increased demand for its products against its earlier orders, which is good.

 There is a company which manufactures electronic units.
-During a month, it received 100 new orders while it billed 120 orders (including some orders from the previous month).
+It received 100 new orders a month while billed 120 orders (including some orders from the previous month).

 - = 0.83

-This shows, that the company has a decreased demand for its products which is a negative factor for the company as its capacity is more than the demand.
-Also, for every $ billed by the company, only orders amounting to $0.83 were booked during the month.
+It shows that the company has a decreased demand for its products, which is a negative factor as its capacity is more than the demand.
+Also, they booked only orders amounting to $0.83 for every dollar billed by the company.

 Factors that Influence Book-to-Bill Ratio

-Following are the factors that influence the book-to-bill ratio:
+The following are the factors that influence the book-to-bill ratio: –

-- Decrease in overall demand of products in the industry: It may be possible that the overall industry has suffered due to seasonal factors and the demand for the product declines for the entire industry.
-This will decline the ratio for the industry.
+- Decrease in overall demand for products in the industry: It may be possible that the overall industry has suffered due to seasonal factors, and the demand for the product declines for the entire industry.
+It will decrease the ratio for the industry.

-- Lockdown or strike in the company: It is possible that the company could not complete its pending orders due to strikes by the employees in the factory.
-This would decrease the value of orders billed and have a negative impact on the book-to-bill ratio.
+- Lockdown or strike in the company: It might be possible that the company could not complete its pending orders due to strikes by the employees in the factory.
+It would decrease the value of orders billed and hurt the book-to-bill ratio.

-- Negative publicity of the company: Sometimes the image of a company goes down due to some adverse news published against it.
-In such circumstances, it is possible that the company will receive less of new orders.
-This will also have a negative impact on the company.
-On the other hand, if something works in favor of the company’s image, then demand will increase and new orders will be received, leading to a better ratio.
+- Negative publicity of the company: Sometimes, the image of a company goes down due to some negative news published against it.
+In such circumstances, the company may receive fewer new orders.
+It will also harm the company.
+On the other hand, if something works in favor of the company’s image, demand will increase, and new orders will be received, leading to a better ratio.

-- Break-down of the company’s machinery and equipment: The productivity of the company may be affected when there is a break down in its manufacturing plants.
-This will lead to lower completed orders and the ratio will have a negative impact.
+- Breakdown of the company’s machinery and equipment: The company’s productivity may be affected when there is a breakdown in its manufacturing plants.
+It will lead to lower completed orders, and the ratio will negatively impact.

-The book-to-bill ratio is a very important ratio for investors.
-This is because by analyzing the ratio, they can evaluate whether the company has good future prospects or not, as a company with a higher ratio is expected to have greater sales during the coming periods.
+The book-to-bill ratio is a critical ratio for investors.
+They can evaluate whether the company has good prospects by analyzing the ratio.
+For example, a company with a higher ratio may have more significant sales during the coming periods.

 Also, it will give the investors an idea that the company is efficient in completing its orders, thus effectively utilizing its capacity.

-This has been a guide to Book to Bill Ratio (BB) and its definition.
-Here we discuss how does book to bill ratio works along with the examples and factors influencing the ratio.
-You can learn more from the following articles –
+This article is a guide to the Book-to-Bill Ratio definition.
+Here we discuss how the book-to-bill ratio works, examples, and factors influencing the BB ratio.
+You can learn more from the following articles: –